lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Notes/7-02; Big-O Notation and Algorithmic Analyses.md

 	- `O(1)` > `O(n)`> `O(n^2)`
 	- ![[Pasted image 297.png]]

-- **The Analysis Process**
+### The Analysis Process
 - count up the number of operations that vary based on the input n
 	- strip away any constant functions
 	- look at the biggest process
+	- for helper functions like those of provided ADTs, be sure to check their Big-Oh in the documentation!
+If, for example, inserting an element `n` into a set actually takes `O(log n)`
+	- if you have multiple growth factors/rates (suppose one for loop that loops `n` times and adding an element to a set) the Big-Oh will include both (`O(n logn)`).
+However, you still don't count multiple repeats (suppose there were two for loops in the previous example, it would still be (`O(n logn)`)
 - **Analysis of Recursive Programs**
 	- think about the number of calls each frame needs
 	- then think about how many times the function is called/how many stack frams are needed